Skip to main content

 jjhub secret delete DEPLOY_TOKEN

-Access secrets in workflow steps via environment variables:
+Access secrets in workflow tasks via environment variables:

 // Secrets are available as environment variables